NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Push the Contents of a Directory to S3 (multithreaded)

-The NetApp Data Science Toolkit can be used to push the contents of a directory to S3 as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to push the contents of a directory to S3 as part of any Python program or workflow.

 Note: To push from a data volume, the volume must be mounted locally.